pypi/warehouse/docs/user/api/secrets.md

 The names of these headers can be arbitrary and should be provided to PyPI at integration time.
 They will be verified for every request.

+PyPI assumes that the signature is an ECDSA signature, and that the digest is SHA-256.

 ### Public key verification

 PyPI expects to be able to verify the public key used to sign the request at a URL provided at integration time.
 This URL structure is arbitrary but should exist at a trusted domain.

+Integrating parties should be prepared to provide P-256/384/521 keys, and use SHA-256 only (not SHA-384 or SHA-512, despite those being common with P-384 and P-521 respectively).

 The response from a GET request to this URL should return a JSON document with the following example structure: